 - 8. Disassembly If your vehicle is already disassembled, verify all disassembly steps have been performed and skip to the Assembly Instructions.
 If you are converting from an automatic vehicle, some disassembly steps do not apply. - 8.1.
 Remove the driver's seat and lay down some cardboard.
-For convenience to install the supplied MDL pedal hanger bracket... we recommend dropping/removing the steering column and remove the instrument cluster.
+For convenience to install the supplied MDL pedal hangar bracket... you may drop the steering column and remove the instrument cluster.
 Note: To avoid damage to the instrument cluster do not try to remove the instrument cluster with the steering column still in-place.
 Air conditioning ducts and electrical routing are to be considered. - 8.2.
 This step applies to a vehicle with an existing mechanical linkage system.
 Remove the clutch fork spring, Z-bar spring @ firewall (if equipped), frame fulcrum pivot and hardware, Z-bar, upper and lower Z-bar rods, engine fulcrum pivot and hardware.
 Remove the spring attached to the clutch pedal under the dash (if equipped).
 Retain the clutch fork spring if using MDL's Eliminator Slave system.
 Temporarily remove the clutch pedal up-stop. - 8.3.
 Disconnect and remove the brake pedal. - 8.4.
-For automatic cars, trim down the brake pedal pad area to match the rubber pad, sold separately.

-9. Installation - Clean as you go, use soapy water on spilled brake fluid, general cleanliness for all fitting and line-end ports.
+For automatic cars, trim down the brake pedal pad area to match the rubber pad, sold separately. - 9.
+Installation Clean as you go, use soapy water on spilled brake fluid, general cleanliness for all fitting and line-end ports. - 9.1.
+Test threads in all holes prior to installation.
+Ensure fasteners thread into holes properly.
+Zinc plated parts may require a tap to clear the material. - 9.2.
+Install MDL supplied Pedal Hangar Bracket on the top side of the pedal hangar using supplied 5/16"-24 fasteners.
+You may use medium strength blue loc-tite at this location.
+Note: No washers are installed at this location.
+Torque the bolts at this location to 15-18 ft/lbs, light wrist tight.